techypoint/techypoint.github.io/_posts/create-a-website/2020-05-14-create-a-blog-part3.md

   <a class="nav-link" href="/blog">BLOG</a>
  </li>
 {% endraw %}{% endhighlight %}
 - Now add Front Matters like title, description, permalink in blog.md and copy the HTML code.
+We are using post layout for this file.
 {% highlight html %}{% raw %}
 ---
 layout: post